 "Ask your manager or HR department if flextime or 'staggered hours' options are available within the organization, and if they are, schedule your work day accordingly," Allder said.
 "For example, your employer might say that instead of starting at 9 a.m. and ending at 5 p.m., you could start at 7 a.m. and end at 3 p.m., right before the [afternoon] slump typically hits."

-"It could be a good topic of discussion for your next one-on-one [with your boss] to explain how you want to take more ownership of your schedule and that you want to be judged on results ... versus clocking in and out at the same time each day," Judge added.
+"It could be a good topic of discussion … to explain [to your boss] how you want to take more ownership of your schedule and that you want to be judged on results ... versus clocking in and out at the same time each day," Judge added.

-If you're managing a group of employees, you need to lead by example and show your staff that their time — however they choose to manage it — is important to you.
+If you're the one managing, you need to lead by example and show your staff that their time – however they choose to manage it – is important to you.
 Beyond giving your team the freedom and trust necessary to work in ways that are most effective for them, you should be finding ways to discuss, recognize and reward their productivity peaks.

 "Employers should encourage employees to find what schedule best suits them and then provide the structural support needed to enable their workforce's ideal schedules," Fraser said.

 Some source interviews were conducted for a previous version of this article.